MichaelWolfe_12Movements_04.jpg

 Thresholds

-Thresholds is developed in parallel with a clinical research project and pilot award from Rockefeller University.
-This research lead by neuroscientist Guadalupe Astorga from the Gilbert lab has teamed up with scientist/dance artist Beth Graczyk to create an interactive web-based experiment which focused on collecting data on visual processing for neurodiverse and neurotypical individuals.
+Thresholds was developed in parallel with a clinical research project supported by a pilot award from Rockefeller University.
+Led by neuroscientist Guadalupe Astorga in the Gilbert Lab, the research brought together Astorga and scientist–dance artist Beth Graczyk to create an interactive, web-based experiment focused on collecting data on visual processing in both neurodivergent and neurotypical individuals.

 Instructions: Track the moving figure.
 Notice where your eyes go, and how they are distracted or attracted towards the moving figure with the shifting background and foreground.
 How does sound affect your eyes and tracking of the figure?